-where $[h_{l-1},L_l]$ is the connection vector between the hidden layer state $h_{l-1}$ and the input $L_l$. $W_f$, $W_i$, $W_o$, $W_c$ are the learnable weights in the network and $b_f,b_i,b_o,b_c$ are the learnable biases in the network. $\sigma()$ denotes the $Sigmoid$ function.
-Then hidden state $h_l$ and the next moment head state $L_{l+1}$ are passed into next LSTM cell to learn the temporal dependence.
+where $[h_{l-1},L_l]$ represents the connection vector between the hidden state $h_{l-1}$ and the input $L_l$. $W_f$, $W_i$, $W_o$, $W_c$ are the learnable weights in the network and $b_f,b_i,b_o,b_c$ are the learnable biases in the network. $\sigma()$ denotes the \textit{Sigmoid} activation function.
+Then, the hidden state $h_l$ and the next head state $L_{l+1}$ are passed to the next LSTM cell to learn the temporal dependence.

-At the last LSTM cell, we get the predicted result of the user's head state $L_t$.
-The user's predicted head state is projected onto the user's viewport, and the current frame $t$ is divided into two regions based on its location relative to the viewport, as illustrated in Fig. \ref{fig_network_overview}.
-An RGB color scheme is assigned to the points inside and outside the viewport, where points within the viewport are colored white (RGB values of 255,255,255) while points outside the field of view (FoV) are colored black (RGB values of 0,0,0).
-After that, the sampled points $\{D_{1,t},D_{2,t},... ,D_{j,t},... ,D_{m,t}\}$ of current frames $t$, is extracted as the LSTM-based features $F_L$.
+At the last LSTM cell, the predicted result of the user's head state , $L_t$, is obtained.
+The predicted user's head state is mapped to the user's viewport, and the current frame $t$ is partitioned into two regions based on it relative location to the viewport, as illustrated in Fig. \ref{fig_network_overview}.
+An RGB color scheme is assigned to the points inside and outside the viewport, where points inside the viewport are colored white (RGB values of 255,255,255), and points outside the FoV are colored black (RGB values of 0,0,0).
+Subsequently, the features from the current frame are extracted as trajectory features, $F_L$.